Alistair Hay, founder of Emerald Guitars, had a traditional rural Irish upbringing in the seaside town of Creeslough in North West Donegal.

 After completing his Leaving Certificate studies Alistair went to Athlone Institute of Technology to study Polymer Engineering in 1992.
 “I can’t remember a single thing I learned, to be honest.
 It was a lot of technical chemistry and physics, but it was a good experience to learn about high tech polymer.”

-In 1994 Alistair had an opportunity to travel to St Louis, Missouri, on an exchange programme, an experience that would set out his path to starting what is now one of the most successful carbon fibre guitar businesses in the world.
+In 1994 Alistair had an opportunity to travel to St Louis, Missouri, on an exchange programme, an experience that would set out his path to starting what is now one of the most successful carbon fiber guitar businesses in the world.

 Go to ‘Our Story’ for key milestones in Alistair and Emerald Guitars’ history